CiscoDevNet/MUD-Manager/examples/AAA-LLDP-DHCP/README.txt

 names of "dynamic ACLs" to the NAS, after which the NAS will request the dACL contents by name.

-Dependancies
+Dependencies
 ============
-FreeRADIUS 3.0.
-Although this might be available via a package (e.g., apt-get), the configuration communicating with the MUD Manager requires the REST module, which is not available by default.
+FreeRADIUS 3.0.x.
+Although FreeRADIUS might be available in your distribution from a package (e.g., using apt-get), this example requires the REST module, which is not included by default.
 Download and configuration instructions are below.

 Perl 5.
 Earlier versions of Perl may also work but are untested.

 Making FreeRADIUS
 =================

-1. Install dependancies.
+1. Install dependancies for FreeRADIUS.

     sudo apt-get install -y libtalloc-dev
     sudo apt-get install -y libjson-c-dev